snarfed/indie-map/README.md

 The individual sites and pages retain their original copyright.
 The rest of the dataset and this project are placed into the public domain.
 You may also use it under the [CC0 license](http://creativecommons.org/publicdomain/zero/1.0/).

+Some parts of [cc-mrjob](https://github.com/commoncrawl/cc-mrjob/) are included in the `commoncrawl/` subdirectory under the [MIT License](https://github.com/commoncrawl/cc-mrjob/blob/master/LICENSE).

 Statistics
 ---